Ice rink: Ice hockey

-Although there is a great deal of variation in the dimensions of actual ice rinks, there are basically two rink sizes in use at the highest levels of ice hockey.
-Historically, earlier ice rinks were smaller than today.
+Although there is a great deal of variation in the dimensions of actual rinks, there are basically two rink sizes in use at the highest levels of ice hockey.
+Historically, earlier rinks were smaller than today.

 Official National Hockey League rinks are 26 × 61 m.
 The dimensions originate from the size of the Victoria Skating Rink in Montreal, Quebec, Canada.

 Official Olympic and International ice hockey rinks have dimensions of 30 × 60 m.